xxlllllllxx/Arduino-AutoTrash/readme.md

  - output to pin 9
  - distance up to approx. 5cm
  - output 0 if detected

-## MOISTURE SENSOR
+## Inductive Sensor

 ### setup
- - output to pin A0
+ - output pin A1
- - moist sensitivity, no value == +1000
+ - inductive sensitivity = 150
- - output is >1000 for no touch, <1000 for moist
+ - less than that is detected
- - not yet fully calibrated
+ -

-## Inductive Sensor
+## Capacitive Sensor

 ### setup
  - output pin 10
- - not yet finished
+ - output 1 if detected

 ## Ultrasonic Sensor